adfresca/sdk-ios/README.md

 #### Manage Custom User Profile

 Nudge SDK transfers custom parameters and event counters to Nudge servers whenever necessary.
-But Nudge server will only store actived custom parameters and event counters so you need to activate them using [Dashboard](https://admin.adfresca.com).
+But Nudge server will only store activated custom parameters and event counters so you need to activate them using [Dashboard](https://admin.adfresca.com).
 (You can activate up-to 20 custom parameters and event counters in total.)

 <img src="https://s3-ap-northeast-1.amazonaws.com/file.adfresca.com/guide/sdk/custom_parameter_index.png">